cricksmaidiene/alivio-app/README.md

-# alivio-app
+# Alivio Web Application

-🖥 A deployed streamlit application for Alivio
+> 🖥 A deployed streamlit application for Alivio

+This is a web application deployment for the [Alivio](https://github.com/cricksmaidiene/alivio) project.